joesixpack/stakewars-III-challenges/5/README.md

 ![image](https://user-images.githubusercontent.com/23145642/188027322-61a59a0e-8b5d-4b16-bd84-074144660ccc.png)

-4. Edit AMOUNT in createpool.sh with how much you want to stake initially (ideally, above the next epoch's seat price).
-It will cost 30 NEAR to create the pool, plus gas, plus your stake amount.
-Then run:
+And now for the very last step!
+To create your validator pool, it will cost 30 NEAR as a storage reserve to create the pool, plus gas, plus your initial stake amount.
+Depending on how much you NEAR have in the signing wallet after creation (usually 50) and/or received from frens, 40 is a good minimum initial amount to leave enough gas for future transactions.

 ```
-./createpool.sh
+./createpool.sh amount
 ```

 Once that is done, you're good to go!